-- (2) Rape by force, violence, duress, menace, or fear of immediate and unlawful bodily injury - (3) Sodomy by force, violence, duress, menace, or fear of immediate and unlawful bodily injury - (4) Oral copulation force, violence, duress, menace, or fear of immediate and unlawful bodily injury - (5) Sexual penetration force, violence, duress, menace, or fear of immediate and unlawful bodily injury - b.
+- b.
 Acutely mentally ill/psychotic or suicidal youth usually should not be admitted but should be taken to an appropriate psychiatric facility.
 Exceptions must have JH or JCS DD approval. - c.
 Injured, Unconscious, or III Youth - (1) Must be examined by JH-Medical Unit staff prior to admission. - (2) If rejected because of a need for further medical evaluation, it is the responsibility of the arresting agency to transport the youth to and from a hospital prior to booking. - (3) If the youth is to be admitted to a hospital for an extended period and/or the alleged offense is of a serious nature, the arresting agency personnel should remain with the youth until an Application for Petition is accepted by Custody Intake.
-Juvenile Hall Deputy Juvenile Correctional Officers (DJCOs) will then assume custodial responsibility for the youth.
-NOTE: A petition will then be filed at the earliest opportunity so that a court order may be obtained to detain the youth "in Juvenile Hall or medical facility." - d.
-Youth must meet the booking criteria outlined in the Risk Assessment Instrument (RAI) as outlined in Procedure Manual Item (PMI) 2-4-106 (Custody Intake Risk Assessment Instrument [RAI]), unless there is DD/Administrator in Charge (AIC) approval or an override from one of the Custody Intake Supervising Probation Officers (SPOs).
-Prior to approving the override and in order to ensure consistency, the DD/AIC must first contact the on duty Custody Intake SPO or Acting SPO for additional information prior to overriding the RAI and approving the booking. - e.
-Youth may be lodged for violation of probation under the following circumstances with DD approval: - (1) Repeated use of drugs and not responsive to counseling and other efforts. - (2) Assaultive behavior within the home.
+JH Deputy Juvenile Correctional Officers (DJCOs) will then assume custodial responsibility for the youth.
+NOTE: A petition will then be filed at the earliest opportunity so that a court order may be obtained to detain the youth "in JH or medical facility." - d.
+Youth must meet the booking criteria based on the Risk

+Assessment Instrument (RAI) as outlined in Procedure Manual Item (PMI) 2-4-106 (Custody Intake Risk Assessment Instrument [RAI]), unless there is DD/Administrator in Charge (AIC) approval or a detention override from one of the Custody Intake Supervising Probation Officers (SPOs).